 - If it’s the

-button, the body scroll is locked. - Clicking the background or close button fades the popup out and restores scrolling.
+.type_disablebutton, the body scroll is locked. - Clicking the background or close button fades the popup out and restores scrolling.

-Why Use .disable_scroll
+Why Use .disable_scroll?

-has a few key benefits:
+Applying the .disable_scroll class to the <body> has a few key benefits:

 - Completely locks the page while the popup is open.